The End of Passport Stamps: Digital Borders 2026

 Global travel is undergoing its biggest transformation in decades.
 From biometric kiosks in Paris to paperless visas in London, here is your essential guide to staying TravelReady.

 "The era of manual passport control is over.
-By late 2026, your face and fingerprints will be your primary travel documents."
+By late 2026, your face and fingerprints will be recorded alongside your passport at every EU border crossing."

 1. The EU Entry/Exit System (EES)